Mezalyth/Blades-of-Glass/content/D&D Notes/Era of Risen Stars/Locations/City of Lost Angels.md

 - **Affiliation**: Under the influence of the enigmatic Benefactor.

 ## Description
-- **Visual Description**: A city of stark contrasts, from the decaying grandeur of Victorian architecture in the center of the city, to the makeshift resilience of Wild West individualism.
+- **Visual Description**: A city of stark contrasts, from the decaying grandeur of Victorian architecture in the center of the city, to the makeshift resilience of wild west individualism.
 The inner city gleams with opulence, while the lower city bears the marks of struggle and survival.
 While those with influence and power reside on large swaths of property, the more downtrodden folk deal with sparse wooden construction or even tin ramshackle huts.
 The southern rim is home to a rail station.
 - **Atmosphere**: A place of mystery and duality, with the frontier-style buildings and wild west aesthetic blend with the upper echelon.
 - **Sounds and Smells**: The central city is filled with the sounds of laughter and music from the House of Generosity, mixed with the subtle fragrance of perfumes and exotic spices.
 In contrast, the lower city carries the sounds of industry, the clatter of carriage wheels on cobblestones, and the occasional shout, overlaid with the smells of smoke, sweat, and fear.
 Rich notes of leather and dust permeate the entirety.